Back to top

 Conclusion

-The Mobile Lives Forum’s study trip offered valuable insights into the sweeping transformations underway as part of Saudi Arabia’s Vision 2030 plan.
-Beyond the highly publicized megaprojects, the trip highlighted how mobility is both influencing and being influenced by these changes.
-The various visits and meetings illuminated many aspects of these developments but also raised several questions.
-One significant challenge is adapting to climate change, which will likely be more difficult in this part of the world than elsewhere.
+The Mobile Lives Forum’s study trip offered valuable insights into the sweeping transformations being implemented under Saudi Arabia’s Vision 2030 plan.
+Beyond the highly publicized megaprojects, the trip highlighted how mobility both influences and is influenced by the changes underway.
+The visits and discussions illuminated many aspects of these developments but also raised several unresolved questions.
+One significant challenge is adapting to climate change, which will likely be more difficult in this part of the world than in others.
 Proposed solutions, particularly for managing extreme temperatures, remain central.
-From what we observed, technological approaches are favoured for major projects: AI-driven mobility management in NEOM’s The Line, plans for hydrogen-powered locomotives on railways, and the development of desalination plants powered by two new nuclear facilities.
-However, while these solutions headline official communications, their feasibility, suitability for the Saudi climate, and actual benefits remain uncertain and under discussion.
-In terms of transition, while Aramco3 has reduced gas flaring, neither an immediate nor comprehensive shift away from fossil fuels is underway.
-This is perhaps understandable given that the country’s economic transition relies heavily on oil revenues.
-But with this being the case, Saudi Arabia must gradually reduce this dependence if it wishes to become the greenest country in the world.
+From what we could observe, the major projects seem to favor technological approaches: AI-driven mobility management in NEOM’s The Line, plans for hydrogen-powered locomotives on railways, and the development of desalination plants powered by two new nuclear facilities.
+However, while these solutions are at the forefront of official communications, their feasibility, adaptability to the Saudi climate, and actual benefits remain uncertain and debated.
+In terms of transition, while Aramco[^3] has made progress in reducing gas flaring, there is no immediate or comprehensive shift away from fossil fuels.
+This is perhaps understandable given that the country’s economic transition continues to rely heavily on oil revenues.
+The pressing question remains how Saudi Arabia can gradually reduce this dependence while striving to become the greenest country in the world.
 That being said, alongside these high-tech solutions, more grounded, low-tech approaches are also being pursued.
-These include efforts to restore and regenerate ecosystems, naturalize desert areas, expand palm groves, reduce water consumption in agriculture, and improve water cycles in urban areas through soil permeability and hydrographic networks elsewhere.
+These include efforts to restore and regenerate ecosystems, naturalize desert areas, expand palm groves, reduce water consumption in agriculture, improve water cycles in urban areas through soil permeability, and develop hydrographic networks elsewhere.
 These solutions appear more realistic in the short term and could have significant long-term impacts.
-For instance, the Green Riyadh Project and the agricultural regeneration of AlUla’s valley exemplify initiatives on a scale rarely seen elsewhere.
-The results of these projects will be worth following closely.
-In terms of mobility, the tension between technological and low-tech solutions is evident.
-Petrol and diesel powered vehicles seem poised to remain a staple in the absence of a widespread charging network or electric models suited to desert conditions.
-Reducing aviation is not on the agenda, with flying still used for most domestic travel.
-The stakeholders we met showed more interest in hybrid, electric and hydrogen aircraft than in a shift to train travel.
-Indeed, the Vision 2030 plan does not suggest developing rail systems to compete with aviation, neither is it a priority for SAR which is focusing instead on competing with cars.
+For instance, the Green Riyadh Project and the agricultural regeneration of AlUla’s valley exemplify initiatives of a scale rarely seen elsewhere.
+The results of these projects will be worth watching closely.
+In the realm of mobility, the tension between technological and low-tech solutions is equally evident.
+Thermal vehicles remain a staple in the absence of a widespread charging network or electric models suited to desert conditions.
+Aviation remains unchallenged, with most domestic travel still conducted by air.
+The stakeholders we met showed more interest in hybrid, electric, or hydrogen aircraft than in shifting domestic mobility to rail.
+Indeed, the Vision 2030 plan does not prioritize developing rail systems to compete with aviation, focusing instead on competing with cars.
 In some instances, the relevance of technological solutions appears questionable.
 For example, the autonomous shuttles in AlUla function more as communication tools than as responses to genuine mobility needs.
-Overall, the sustainable mobility transition in Saudi Arabia will hinge on transforming mobile lifestyles on the one hand, and addressing challenges related to the last mile and proximity on the other.
+Overall, the sustainable mobility transition in Saudi Arabia will hinge on two critical factors: transforming mobile lifestyles and addressing challenges related to the last mile and proximity.
 The success of the colossal public transport investments will depend on achieving these goals through better integration of different modes of transport and closer alignment of mobility with urban planning.
 Cooling and greening streets are essential for developing alternative mobility, especially walking.
 However, these initiatives are systematically linked to addressing climate change and water resource management.
-Greening projects require a lot of water, in this case desalinated seawater, the production of which is highly energy-intensive.
-In addition to the problem of the last mile, another underexplored but vital aspect is the organization of societal time.
-Time management, though rarely mentioned, plays a structuring role in urban practices and mobility practices, in particular active ones, in a context of extreme heat.
+Greening projects require a lot of water, in this case desalinated seawater, the production of which is highly energy-intensive, making water a central issue.
+In addition to the last mile, another underexplored but vital aspect is the organization of societal time.
+Time management, though rarely mentioned, plays a structuring role in urban and mobility practices, in particular active ones, in a context of extreme heat.
 Activity schedules are shaped by two key constraints: avoiding the heat and accommodating the five daily prayers.
-Integrating these temporal dynamics into planning societal transformations and urban lifestyles could enhance quality of life and foster a greater adoption of alternative mobility solutions. ---------
+Integrating these temporal dynamics into planning societal transformations and urban lifestyles could enhance quality of life and foster greater adoption of alternative mobility solutions. ---------

 A climate policy in the spotlight: revealing the gray areas